 10 & 11 Year 4-H Member Award - This award is given to honor all 10 and 11 year 4-H members to recognize their dedication and achievement throughout their 4-H career.
-Recognition is given during the 4-H Fair.
+Awards are presented at club meetings in the fall.